 We at the Funny Farm can help you get up on stage making people laugh by teaching the basics of writing and performing with confidence.

-Hazel has been running comedy workshops for beginners since 2004.
-Past classes have been run at Essex University, Colchester and Colne College, Brightlingsea, Impington College Cambridge (as part of the Start-Arts initiative) and with Wivenhoe Scouts & Cambridgeshire Scouts & Girl Guides Gang Show Camp, Help for Heroes Recovery Centre, Colchester as well as an ongoing series of classes for all.
-Most recently Hazel has taught comedy to Summer School students at Magdalene College, Cambridge University and run workshops at Colchester Comedy Festival and in schools around East Anglia and even tutored a team of public sector accountants who had no idea they were going to be attending a comedy workshop on a Monday morning but still managed to build routines and take to the mic.
+We have been running comedy workshops for beginners since 2004.
+Past classes have been run at Essex University, Rugby Public School, Magdalene College Cambridge, Colchester and Colne College, Brightlingsea, Impington College Cambridge (as part of the Start-Arts initiative) and with Wivenhoe Scouts & Cambridgeshire Scouts & Girl Guides Gang Show Camp, Help for Heroes Recovery Centre, Colchester as well as an ongoing series of classes for all.
+Hazel has run workshops at Colchester Comedy Festival and in schools around East Anglia and even tutored a team of public sector accountants who had no idea they were going to be attending a comedy workshop on a Monday morning but still managed to build routines and take to the mic.

 The course focuses on building confidence in both writing and performing comedy, and many of our “graduates” are still performing comedy or have reported a huge improvement in their ability to speak in public.
 Several students have gone on to win comedy competitions after attending a couple of workshops as an absolute beginner.

 Hazel has developed a course which uses games and other exercises to help you bring out your inner comic, and write concise funny material.
-She has taught both adults and teenagers , and is fully CRB checked.
+She has taught both adults and teenagers.
 She can run courses either one to one or to groups at your place of work or study.
 Hazel has been trained in motivational techniques and is a qualified TEFL teacher.

 Hazel is available to provide workshops to groups, organisations and individuals.
 Ideal for anyone beginning stand-up or comedy performance.
 A team-building comedy course is also available which helps to instil trust and confidence within a group – as well as being great fun!